Skip to main content

 A second phase, designed to provide supervision and training to civil bar attorneys who are willing to accept misdemeanor court-appointed cases, is still in the process of being implemented.
 Participating attorneys will be required to meet certain requirements and standards.
 Supervisors who participate in the program will be members of the criminal bar with an in-depth understanding of all phases of the legal system, with experience representing clients in all aspects of serious criminal cases, as well as a familiarity with local practice and procedures.
 Supervising Attorneys shall be compensated at the rate of $200 per hour pursuant to an Attorney Agreement.

 Adding capacity to the public defense system can be county or provider specific.
 The public defense provider community are best situated to present solutions at the local level to increase attorney capacity based on a contractors' unique circumstances or other external factors influencing the pool of qualified attorneys and access to court-appointed counsel.
-In October 2022, the PDSC authorized OPDS to solicit provider proposals to increase attorney capacity, evaluate those proposals, and recommend for PDSC approval any proposal deemed to have merit.
+In October 2022, the Commission authorized OPDC to solicit provider proposals to increase attorney capacity, evaluate those proposals, and recommend for Commission approval any proposal deemed to have merit.
 In order to submit proposals, providers should follow the link below.
 Please be as thorough as possible when submitting proposals.

 Provider Proposal to Increase Capacity Form